 If you enjoyed this monthly LGD blog, please remember to subscribe using this link: The Guardian Way | Texas A&M AgriLife Research and Extension Center at San Angelo.

-Seeking information on LGDs?
+Are you seeking information on LGDs?
 Please visit our website, which features factsheets, global research on LGDs, and case studies we have conducted.

-The Texas A&M AgriLife Livestock Guardian Dog Program is a collaborative initiative between Texas A&M AgriLife and the Texas Sheep and Goat Predator Management Board.
 Follow us on our social media platforms and share them with your friends and family!

-Facebook, Instagram, YouTube: @TAMUlivestockguarddog
+Facebook, Instagram, YouTube: TAMUlivestockguarddog

 Be sure to visit the Texas LGD Association online!
 You can follow the organization on Facebook or YouTube under @TexasLGDAssociation or visit its website.